benfulcher/hctsa/README.md

 ```
 git remote add upstream git://github.com/benfulcher/hctsa.git
 ```
-(make sure that you have [generated an ssh key](https://help.github.com/articles/generating-ssh-keys/) and associated it with your github account).
+(make sure that you have [generated an ssh key](https://help.github.com/articles/generating-ssh-keys/) and associated it with your Github account).

 You can then update to the latest stable version of the repository by pulling the master branch to your local repository:
 ```